keb/elster/invidious/crontab.md

 # Some stuff to add to your crontab.

 To see your crontab: `crontab -l`

 To edit your crontab: `crontab -e`

+To see cron logs: `grep CRON /var/log/syslog` or `tail -f /var/log/syslog | grep CRON` to tail

 ```
 0 * * * * "/home/kevin/cron/restart_invidious.sh"